wandb/docs/docs/guides/integrations/prompts/quickstart.md

 ### 4. Logging a LLM pipeline using nested spans
-In this example we will simulate an Agent being called, which then calls a LLM Chain, which calls an OpenAI LLM and then the Agent "calls" a Calculator tool.
+In this example, you'll simulate an agent making a series of calls: first to an LLM chain, then to an OpenAI LLM, and finally to a calculator tool.

-The inputs, outputs and metadata for each step in the execution of our "Agent" is logged in its own span.
-Spans can have child
+The inputs, outputs, and metadata for each step in the execution of the "agent" are logged in their own span.
+Spans can also have child spans.

 ```python
 import time